 Here is a disillusioning thought: we will never experience again that the pace of change is as slow as it is now.

 In some sectors, we will see more changes in the next five years than in the 50 years before.
 This speed should not be underestimated – it is simply not enough to say: "well, something changes, but we still have time".
 The Kodak company was not surprised unknowingly by the revolution of digital photography – they just believed they had 10 years to adapt.
 This is the moment where we let sound the sad trombone from “The Simpsons”.

 We should consciously and intentionally use new technologies such as AI and RPA in order to renew our offer and our services, rather than wait until we are forced out of value chains.

 We cannot charm away this new situation, and sitting out is not an option either.
-Maybe it can wait until you do not have to “take care of stuff like that” anymore?
+Maybe it can wait until you don't have to "take care of stuff like that" anymore?
 Ummm… Nope!

 The driving forces behind these changes are diverse: demographic change, altered career paths and job preferences, growing customer expectations – the key to this is technological progress.

 This progress literally takes us out of our comfort zone and into a new territory.
 Process automation and artificial intelligence make simple, recurring activities a commodity.
 Expertise and its application continue to be reserved for our organic intelligence.

 But what does self-disruption look like – and what makes it special?